-Trends in Higher Education Technology: An Integrator’s Guide
+Trends in Higher Education Technology

 Budgets are flat.
 Expectations are not.

 The world has gone hybrid.
 Technology advances rapidly and continues to reshape expectations of what seamless connection should feel like.
 Naturally, students assume their campus experience will deliver exactly that.
+For institutions and the integrators that serve them, the stakes and the opportunity are significant: By 2025, U.S. colleges and universities are expected to spend nearly $27 billion on AV.

+To move from one-off installs to trusted campus-wide standards, you need more than gear; you need to understand the direction things are moving.
 These trends reveal what’s shifting, what’s sticking, and how to design AV experiences that simplify support, scale across learning spaces, and earn long-term trust from higher ed IT teams.

 1. Modernization Without Overhaul